David Chalmers: Career

 In 1994, Chalmers presented a lecture at the inaugural Toward a Science of Consciousness conference.
-According to an article in the Chronicle of Higher Education, this "lecture established Chalmers as a thinker to be reckoned with and goosed a nascent field into greater prominence."
-He went on to coorganize the conference (now renamed "The Science of Consciousness") for some years with Stuart Hameroff, but stepped away when it became too divergent from mainstream science.
-Chalmers is also a founding member of the Association for the Scientific Study of Consciousness, as well as one of its past presidents.
+According to the Chronicle of Higher Education, this "lecture established Chalmers as a thinker to be reckoned with and goosed a nascent field into greater prominence."
+He went on to co-organize the conference (renamed "The Science of Consciousness") for some years with Stuart Hameroff, but stepped away when he felt it became too divergent from mainstream science.
+Chalmers is a founding member of the Association for the Scientific Study of Consciousness and one of its past presidents.

-Having established his reputation, Chalmers received his first professorship the following year, at UC Santa Cruz, from August 1995 to December 1998.
-In 1996, while teaching there, he published the widely cited book The Conscious Mind.
-Chalmers was subsequently appointed Professor of Philosophy (1999–2004) and, subsequently, Director of the Center for Consciousness Studies (2002–2004) at the University of Arizona, sponsor of the conference that had first brought him to prominence.
+Having established his reputation, Chalmers received his first professorship at UC Santa Cruz, from August 1995 to December 1998.
+In 1996 he published the widely cited book The Conscious Mind.
+Chalmers was subsequently appointed Professor of Philosophy (1999–2004) and then Director of the Center for Consciousness Studies (2002–2004) at the University of Arizona.
 In 2004, Chalmers returned to Australia, encouraged by an ARC Federation Fellowship, becoming professor of philosophy and director of the Center for Consciousness at the Australian National University.
-Chalmers accepted a part-time professorship at the philosophy department of New York University in 2009, and then a full-time professorship there in 2014.
+Chalmers accepted a part-time professorship at the philosophy department of New York University in 2009, becoming a full-time professor in 2014.

 In 2013, Chalmers was elected a Fellow of the American Academy of Arts & Sciences.
 He is an editor on topics in the philosophy of mind for the Stanford Encyclopedia of Philosophy.
 In May 2018, it was announced that he would serve on the jury for the Berggruen Prize.

+In 2023, Chalmers won a bet—made in 1998, for a case of wine—with neuroscientist Christof Koch that the neural underpinnings for consciousness would not be resolved by the year 2023, while Koch had bet that they would.